Fast and optimal generation of entanglement in bosonic Josephson junctions: Entanglement generation around =

-In Fig.~\ref{ConfKU} we plot the analytical $\zeta^2_{\rm opt}$ (red line) compared with the results of QFI (red dots) and spin squeezing (blue triangles) obtained from the exact numerical calculations of Eq.~(\ref{H}).
+In Fig.~\ref{ConfKU} we plot the analytical $\zeta^2_{\rm opt}$ (red line) compared with the results of QFI (red dots) and spin squeezing (blue triangles) obtained from the exact numerical solution of Eq.~(\ref{H}).
 The spin-squeezing parameter decreases until it reaches a minimum and then it starts growing: the quantum dynamics features a loss of spin-squeezing at relatively long times ($\omega_{\pi} t \approx \pi/2$) that is associated to the wrapping of the state \cite{StrobelSCIENCE2014} and, equivalently, the onset of strongly negative parts of the Wigner function, as shown in Fig.~\ref{HusPi}.
-On contrary $\zeta^2_{opt}$ keeps decreasing even after the spin-squeezing parameter reaches a minimum.
-The QFI is a more powerful witness of entanglement in this case.
-The analytical findings reproduce quite well the short time dynamics.
+In contrast, $\zeta^2_{\rm opt}$ keeps decreasing even after the spin-squeezing parameter reaches a minimum.
+The QFI is a more powerful witness of entanglement in this case~\cite{StrobelSCIENCE2014}.
+The analytical findings reproduce the short time dynamics quite well.
 The natural question is: how long does this agreement occur?